maniaplanet/script-xmlrpc/XmlRpcListing.md

 	[
 		"{
-			"responseid": "xyz", //< Facultative id passed by a script event "callback": "CallbackName" //< The name of the described callback }",
+			"responseid": "xyz", //< Facultative id passed by a script event "callback": "CallbackName", //< The name of the described callback "available": true, //< Is the callback available in this game mode?
+			"disabled": false //< Is the callback blocked?
+		}",
 		"Description of the callback" //< The description of the callback ]